About Diabetes Canada

 We use this type of fundraising campaign because it allows us to raise much needed funds and to engage new monthly donors.
 Some people prefer to speak to someone face-to-face and to have a conversation about our work and to learn more about the different ways they can help.
 We are able to get out into the communities of people we help and reach out to more people.

-Our fundraisers are out and about in your community and are equipped with CDA identification and materials.
+Our fundraisers are out and about in your community and are equipped with Diabetes Canada identification and materials.
 Below you will see two examples as we work with volunteers to canvass your neighborhoods as well as utilizing a partner organization to fundraise on our behalf.

 If you have questions or concerns with fundraisers in your area, please contact us at 1-800 BANTING (226-8464).